symfony/symfony/src/Symfony/Component/HttpFoundation/README.md

 Loading
 -------

-If you are using PHP 5.3.x you must add the following to your autoloader:
+If you are not using Composer but are using PHP 5.3.x, you must add the following to your autoloader:

     // SessionHandlerInterface
     if (!interface_exists('SessionHandlerInterface')) {